metaborg/spoofax-pie/docs/reference/language_definition.md

 The following `EditorFileType`s are supported:

 * `HierarchicalResource`: the menu item will only be shown when the editor belongs to a hierarchical resource.
-That is, a resource that belongs to a tree, such as a file on the local filesystem.
+That is, a resource that belongs to a tree, such as a file or directory on the local filesystem.
-* `Resource`: the menu item will only be shown when the editor belongs to a readable resource.
+* `ReadableResource`: the menu item will only be shown when the editor belongs to a readable resource.

 The following `EditorSelectionType`s are supported: